box-project/box/doc/configuration.md

 - 2. Build the PHAR `box.phar` from the source again but using the previous PHAR this time

 If an alias `box-alias.phar` was registered for both for example, the building would fail.
 Indeed when building the second PHAR, the first PHAR is loaded which loads the alias `box-alias.phar`.
 When creating the second PHAR, box would try to register the alias `box-alias.phar` to that new PHAR but as the alias is already used, an error will be thrown.

 ### Banner (`banner`)

-The banner (`string` or `string[]`) setting is the banner comment that will be used when a new stub is generated.
+The banner (`string`|`string[]`|`null`) setting is the banner comment that will be used when a new stub is generated.
 The value of this setting must not already be enclosed within a comment block as it will be automatically done for you.

 For example `Custom banner` will result in the stub file: